If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 Step 1: Install and Activate SearchWP

-To get started, you can get your own copy of SearchWP here.
+To get started, you can get your own copy of SearchWP by visiting the site and signing up for a new account.

 The next step is to sign in to your SearchWP account and navigate to the Downloads tab.

-After you finish downloading, copy the plugin license key at the bottom left on the same tab.
+After you finish downloading, you should also copy the plugin license key at the bottom left on the same tab.

 The next step is to upload the SearchWP plugin’s ZIP file to your site.